WebLeash/monolith-devops/README.md

    docker build -t your_image_name .

 #### Run the Docker image.
-This will map you port on your server to the port exposed in Docker.
-The Docker conatiner will becalled myapp and will be removed automatically after termination
+This will map your port on your server to the port exposed in Docker.
+The Docker container will be called "myapp" and will be removed automatically after termination
    ```sh
    docker run --name myapp --rm -d -p 8080:8080 --name your_container_name your_image_name